laisee/rektbitmex/README.md

 - requests
 - tweepy

-Set the following environment variables with your Twitter credentials to enable posting to Twitter:
+Add following environment variables with your Twitter credentials to a .env file to enable posting to Twitter:

 - `TWITTER_APP_KEY`